-Paul’s first century readers would be more likely to believe against nature referred to shrine prostitution or street prostitution or non-procreative sex.
+Paul’s first century readers would be more likely to believe that the phrase, against nature, referred to shrine prostitution or street prostitution or sex that was not procreative.
 Some of Paul's readers may also have understood Paul to be referring to pederasty or Roman orgies or women having sex with angels or women and men having sex with the gods, all common, first century viewpoints,.

-Romans 1:26, “changing the natural use into that which is against nature” may refer to women having sexual relationships with angels or it may be Paul's restatement of the Jewish viewpoint that non-procreative sex between men and women is unnatural.
+Romans 1:26, “changing the natural use into that which is against nature” may refer to women having sexual relationships with angels or it may be Paul's restatement of the Jewish view, that non-procreative sex between men and women was unnatural.

 The sex with angels viewpoint is based on Testament of Naphtali 3:3-5, a book commonly known when Paul wrote Romans.
 Testament of Naphtali, written around 137-107 BC, provides historical context for Paul's argument in Romans 1.

-Dr. Robert Gagnon, the leading anti-gay author of the twenty first century, alleges that when T. Naphtali says "changed the order of nature" and "changed the order of their nature," that refers to homosexuality.
-As noted in the yellow box below, it is clear in the quote that T. Naphtali refers to inter-species sex (sex with fallen angels) and not to homosexuality.
+Dr. Robert Gagnon, the leading anti-gay author of the twenty first century, alleges that when T. Naphtali says: "changed the order of nature" and "changed the order of their nature," that refers to homosexuality.
+When you read the quote below, it is clear in the quote that T. Naphtali refers to inter-species sex (sex with fallen angels) and not to homosexuality.

 “changed the order of nature.”

 Instead of condemning the men of Sodom for homosexuality, however, the author of T. Naphtali compares the sin of the people of Sodom to the sin of the Watchers (fallen angels, the sons of God in Genesis 6:2-13).
 These fallen angels changed the order of their nature and had sexual relations with the daughters of men.
-And the men of Sodom tried to gang rape the angel visitors.
+And the men of Sodom attempted to gang rape the angel visitors in Genesis 19.
 The connection is sex with angels, not homosexuality.

 T. Naphtali references inter-species sexual practice - sex between angels and humans as against nature.
 What is condemned by the author of T. Naphtali, citing Genesis 6 and Genesis 19, is humans having or attempting to have, sexual relationships with angels.